Keyfactor/hydrantid-cagateway/README.md

 This repository contains an AnyGateway CA Connector, which is a plugin to the Keyfactor AnyGateway.
 AnyGateway CA Connectors allow Keyfactor Command to be used for inventory, issuance, and revocation of certificates from a third-party certificate authority.

-## Support for HydrantId
+## Support for HID Global PKIaaS

-HydrantId is supported by Keyfactor for Keyfactor customers.
+HID Global PKIaaS is supported by Keyfactor for Keyfactor customers.
 If you have a support issue, please open a support ticket with your Keyfactor representative.

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.